 The bureau was encouraged by the Bank of Scotland Foundation to apply for a further grant under their Reach programme, which is for charities who can demonstrate they address disadvantage or social exclusion.
-A new grant was awarded in September 2021 to contribute to the cost of an outreach worker.
+This grant was awarded in September 2021 to contribute to the cost of an outreach worker for a year.

-Outreach Advice and Support Service
+Rural Outreach and Home Visiting Service